andrew/ultimate-awesome/README.md

 - [awesome-serverless-research](https://github.com/Ddnirvana/awesome-serverless-research) - A curated list of awesome serverless research works, including papers and open-sourced projects.
 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
-- [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an MM 2023 survey.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [awesome-research-software-registries](https://github.com/NLeSC/awesome-research-software-registries) - Awesome list of Research Software Registries.